cdoremus/reactjs-sandbox/YouTubeSearch/README.md

 This project is based on a React/Redux starter project [here](https://github.com/StephenGrider/ReduxSimpleStarter)

+It requires a YouTube API key inside a file called youtube_api_key.txt

 After cloning this repo, issue the following commands:
 ```
 # Installs all dependencies